skyhehe123/AutoRF-pytorch/README.md

-# ObjectNeuralRender
+# AutoRF (unofficial)
-Implicit neural reconstruction, manipulation and scene composition for 3D object.
+This is unofficial implementation of "AutoRF: Learning 3D Object Radiance Fields from Single View Observations", which performs implicit neural reconstruction, manipulation and scene composition for 3D object.
+In this repo, we use KITTI dataset.

 <img src="output/000008.png" alt="drawing" width="500"/>
 <img src="output/scene.gif" alt="drawing" width="500"/>